Do Clients Really Need High-Res Images? A Guide to Providing The Right Deliverables

 One of the most common questions that comes up in both individual and company headshot sessions is whether the deliverables include hi-res images.
 And rightfully so.

-For many (including myself before I picked up a camera), “hi-res” translates to getting images that look crisp, sharp, and ultimately high quality.
-And isn’t that the point of professional headshots?
+For many (including myself before I studied up) “hi-res” translates to high quality.
+That elusive missing link between what you get from your phone versus images that look crisp, sharp, and ultimately “more professional” and isn’t that the point of professional headshots?
 To present something elevated?

 What Does “Hi-Res” Actually Mean?